Owlfroggy/terracotta-docs/docs/codeblocks/control.md

 ```

 ## Return
 Return uses the `return` keyword.
-As of now, the return keyword does not accept values.
-This may change in the future.
-For now, if you want to return values, you must manually set var arguments.
+For information on how to return values, see [Return Value](function.md#return-value).

 ```tc
 if (num:Random(1,2) == 2) {